Jeaninjeanz/qwerty2023/README.md

 # PLEASE NOTE
 - create individual branches for any modifications to the code and/or file structure (compartmentalization)
 - commit to main branch for modifications of readme
-- branches can be made of all files directly or editing individual files
+- commit to main branch for initial file commits
-- team to review and commit any changes made every 4 (?) hours to main branch
+- branches can be made of all files directly or by editing individual files
 - folder creation is fiddly, as git does not support empty folders. so to save a file within a subfolder of "qwerty2023", simply type the folder name into the file name to save the file within that new subfolder. eg. "/subfolder/file.txt"

 # TO DO